mousebird-consulting-inc/WhirlyGlobe/tutorial/micello_map.md

     }];
 {% endhighlight %}

-Run this code now and you'll see the bottom level of the Westfield Valley Fair mall map displayed on your globe.
+Run this code now and you'll see the bottom level of the Westfield Valley Fair mall displayed on your globe.

 ![Westfield Valley Fair mall map on the globe]({{ site.baseurl }}/images/tutorial/micello_2.png)

-## Changing the map z-level
+## Changing the Map Level

-If a community map has more than one level, it's simple to change the z-level.
-Just call setZLevel:viewC: again.
+If a community map has more than one level, it's simple to change.
+Just call *setZLevel:viewC:* again.
 Here we modify the code from above to allow the user to select a z-level:

 {% highlight objc %}
     [micelloMap startFetchMapWithSuccess:^() {